YUEZIWU/accel_tlnd/README.md

 - **800 structures:** ~30 seconds
 - **4000 structures:** ~25 minutes

-This indicates efficient processing for typical mini-grid scenarios (<1000 structures).
+These times represent core-seconds (CPU core - second) and may vary depending on the machine used.
+Some slowdown may occur when running in parallel.
+Overall, this performance indicates efficient processing for typical mini-grid scenarios (<1000 structures).

 ## LV and MV Network Design